Steady-state $\mathit{GI}/\mathit{GI}/\mathit{n}$ queue in the Halfin-Whitt regime: Large deviation results and proof of Theorem Large deviation results and proof of Theorem 2

 Let $Z_n$ denote a Poisson r.v. with mean $\lambda_n$.
-It follows from Theorem\ \ref{lbound1} that for all $x > 0$,
+It follows from Theorem \ref{lbound1} that for all $x > 0$,

 Recall that $G$ is a normally distributed r.v. with mean 0 and variance 1.
-Thus by the Central Limit Theorem,
+Thus by the central limit theorem,

-Note that for any fixed $t$, ${\mathcal A}(t) - {\mathcal D}(t) - B \mu t$ is a non-degenerate Gaussian r.v., and every $x \in \reals$ is a continuity point of the distribution of any non-degenerate Gaussian r.v.
-It follows from Lemma\ \ref{renewalfclt3} and the definition of weak convergence that for any fixed $t \geq 0$ and all $x > 0$,
+Note that for any fixed $t$, ${\mathcal A}(t) - {\mathcal D}(t) - B \mu t$ is a nondegenerate Gaussian r.v., and every $x \in\reals$ is a continuity point of the distribution of any nondegenerate Gaussian r.v.
+It follows from Lemma \ref{renewalfclt3} and the definition of weak convergence that for any fixed $t \geq0$ and all $x > 0$,

-Thus for any fixed $x > 0$ and $s \geq 0$,
+Thus for any fixed $x > 0$ and $s \geq0$,

-By fixing $x > 0$ and taking the supremum over all $s \geq 0$ in (\ref{lowlower1}), we find that for all $x > 0$,
+By fixing $x > 0$ and taking the supremum over all $s \geq0$ in (\ref {lowlower1}), we find that for all $x > 0$,